Keshiary: Transport

 State Highway 5 running from Rupnarayanpur (in Bardhaman district) to Junput (in Purba Medinipur district) passes through Keshiary.

 Education

-Keshiary Government College (also known as Keshiary Government General Degree College) was established in 2015.
-Affiliated to the Vidyasagar University, it offers honours courses in English, Bengali, Santali, history, political science, anthropology, botany and zoology and a general course in arts.
+Keshiary Government College (also known as Government General Degree College, Keshiary) was established in 2015.
+Affiliated to the Vidyasagar University, it offers honours courses in English, Bengali, Santali, History, Political Science, Anthropology, Botany and Zoology and general course in Arts and Science.

 Healthcare

 Keshiary Rural Hospital, with 30 beds at Keshiary, is the major government medical facility in the Keshiari CD block.